Archive for the ‘Uncategorized’ Category

 What can we say about the Return On Investment (ROI) for this little social media interaction?

 A quick Google search finds this article which explains how Progressive has monitored mentions on Twitter and other social media channels since 2008 and has a dedicated team in its call center that responds to reported customer service issues.
-Obviously this initiative costs Progressive money, and the company surely knows how much.
-So the Investment part of ROI is known in cold, hard cash.
+Obviously, this initiative costs Progressive money, and the company surely knows how much.
+So Progressive knows the Investment part of ROI in cold, hard cash.

 But what about the Return?
-I was tickled to receive the tweet, and it increased my positive feelings about the company and the likelihood that I would recommend it to more friends and acquaintances.
-In addition, anyone looking at Progressive’s Twitter stream (which has ~5,000 followers) might see that I made a positive comment.
+Receiving the tweet tickled me!
+It increased my positive feelings about the company and the likelihood that I would recommend it to more friends and acquaintances.
+In addition, anyone looking at Progressive’s Twitter stream (which has ~80,000 followers) might see that I made a positive comment.
 But wait, there’s more!
 Now I’ve written a favorable blog post that will be read by more people (including you!), possibly influencing more purchases from the company in the future.

 Clearly a small but classic social media success story for Progressive.